apache/flink/docs/dev/table/sql/gettingStarted.zh.md

 ### Installation

 There are multiple ways to install Flink.
 For experimentation, the most common option is to download the binaries and run them locally.
-You can follow the steps in [local nstallation]({%link try-flink/local_installation.zh.md %}) to set up an environment for the rest of the tutorial.
+You can follow the steps in [local installation]({%link try-flink/local_installation.zh.md %}) to set up an environment for the rest of the tutorial.

 Once you're all set, use the following command to start a local cluster from the installation folder: